 Siesta Key is a barrier island by Sarasota, FL, which is located at about the midpoint between Tampa, FL and Ft.
 Myers, FL.
 You can see the location on Google Maps by clicking here.

 While most of our guests fly into either Tampa, FL or Ft.
 Myers, FL, there are five airports you can consider.
 The one you select depends largely on where you are coming from and your vacation itinerary.
-Since there is seldom a significant charge for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.
+Since there is seldom a significant charge in Florida for returning a rental car to a location that is different from where you pick it up, you may also evaluate flying into one airport, and flying out of a different airport.

-The typical drive time from the Tampa International and Fort Myers International airports is approximately one hour and twenty minutes – Tampa is more traffic dependent.
+The typical drive time from the Tampa International and Fort Myers International airports is approximately one hour and fifteen minutes – Tampa is more traffic dependent.
 The route is less complex from Ft.
 Myers.
 It is also easier / more convenient to refuel your rental car when returning it to Ft.
 Myers.
 Please note that Ft Myers airport is also referred to on occasion at Southwest Florida International Airport.
 The important thing to note though is the airport code, which is RSW.
 The airport code for Tampa International is TPA.